irobot-ros/ros2-performance/proposals/intraprocess_communication.md

    The `rcl_guard_condition_t` member of `SubscriptionIntraProcessWaitable` of each `Subscription` is triggered (this wakes up
    `rclcpp::spin`).

-The way in which the `void*` message is "added" to a buffer, depends on the type of the buffer.
+The way in which the `std::unique_ptr<MessageT>` message is "added" to a buffer, depends on the type of the buffer.

  - `BufferT = unique_ptr<MessageT>`
    The buffer receives a copy of `MessageT` and has ownership on it.
 For the last buffer, a copy is not